Skip to Content

 UGXUShUgandaMTN Mobile Money

-The "rail" is the underlying local settlement network for that currency — it doesn't limit which endpoint a customer can pay through.
-A Tanzanian user (preferred currency TZS) can still pay via PayPal in USD; PesaVoucher converts automatically into their TZS balance (see below).
+The "rail" is just the local settlement network for that currency — it doesn't limit how a customer can pay.
+A player whose PesaVoucher account is TZS can pay through any supported gateway in any currency it offers; PesaVoucher converts into TZS before crediting them.

-Exchange rates can change.
-The rate applied is the one in effect at capture time, not at order-creation time.
-If you need the exact rate used for a specific transaction, check the transaction record via Order Status or your webhook payload.
+Rates are applied at the moment of crediting, not when the deposit started.
+If you need the exact rate used for a transaction, check the transaction record or your webhook payload.

 {